osanj/falcon-swoop/README.md

-# falcon_api
+# falcon-swoop

-Easy-to-define typed API operations with pydantic and automatic OpenAPI doc generation.
+Easy-to-define typed API resources for [falcon](https://github.com/falconry/falcon) based on [pydantic](https://github.com/pydantic/pydantic) models.
-It is opt-in: Use the resource base class of this package whenever needed, other falcon resources will stay untouched.
+Automatic OpenAPI doc generation included.
+Fully opt-in: Use it for all your resources, start attaching typed operations to an existing app or just add a single typed resource to your project.

 ### Open Items